Website under construction! Stay tuned!

 • Navigate via passive sonar or machine vision models

-• Touch a set of images in the correct order
+• Rotate around a buoy in the correct direction

 • Fire torpedoes through cutouts in the correct order

-• Pick up bin lids and drop markers off in the correct bin
+• Drop markers off in the correct bin

 • Surface in a floating octagon

-• Pickup chevrons and place in the correct section of a platform
+• Pickup objects and place them in the correct section of a platform

 ARVP's Robot